Welcome to Ashford and St Peters Hospitals! We are an NHS Foundation Trust located in Surrey, UK.

 The team at ASPH understand the importance of accommodation that is not only affordable, but also comfortable place that you can call home.
 We have partnered with the following three accommodation providers;

+The accommodation offered by each provider is onsite and is single accommodation only, more detials about each provider can be found below.
 You will sign up to a minimum 6 month tenancy agreement.
 If you wish to leave before the 6 month period is complete you may be liable to pay for the remaining months of the agreement.
 You will be sent a detailed tenancy agreement to sign ahead of moving in.
 Unfortunately we do not have accommodation available to rent for less than a 6 month period.

 The A2 Dominion Group is close to Ashford Hospital and provides single rooms with shared kitchen and dining area.
 Each room benefits from;